scalawithcats/scala-with-cats/src/pages/case-studies/testing/index.md

 # Case Study: Testing Asynchronous Code {#sec:case-studies:testing}

-We'll start with a simple case study: how to simplify unit tests for asynchronous code by making them synchronous.
+We'll start with a straightforward case study: how to simplify unit tests for asynchronous code by making them synchronous.